yimuchen/dotfiles/README.md

 # Reloading command line tools

 This is the set of tools that I use for day-to-day activity.
-Each major component will include each of it's copy-and-paste install instructions, assuming that you are working from the base directory of this repository.
+Each major component will include each of its copy-and-paste install instructions, assuming that you are working from the base directory of this repository.
 To allow changes to be reflected immediately after any edits, all custom files will be soft-linked to the required repositories.